johtela/vscode-modaledit/tutorial.md

             "args": "{ to: 'wrappedLineEnd', select: __selecting }"
         },
 ```

-A lesser known variant of above commands is `g_` that jumps to the last
+A lesser known variant of above commands is <key>g</key><key>_</key> that jumps
-non-blank character of the line.
-Since it is a two key sequence we need to
+to the last non-blank character of the line.
+Since it is a two key sequence we
-open a block for all commands beginning with `g`.
+need to open a block for all commands beginning with <key>g</key>.
 ```js
         "g": {
             "_": {